stefansbv/transfer/README.md

 ### The Recipe ###

-The recipe is a file in Apache format (parsed with the Config::General Perl module) and describes how to transform the data.
+The recipe is a file in Apache format (parsed with the Config::General Perl module) and describes the source and the destionation and how to transform the data.
 Transformations are made using plugins.

 All recipes contains a few mandatory sections: